 - Physical education courses

-- Courses taken at U.S. schools without regional accreditation
+- Courses taken at U.S. institutions without regional accreditation

 - CLEP or placement exams given by other institutions

 - Courses not at college level (such as college skills)